 The formula inhibits the bonding of chemical solvents.
 And when its initial layer of paint has dried, a second can be applied to ensure everything stays.

-Each successive coat of an oil-based polyurethane finish is applied on top of the previous one, though this fusion between only two coats does not always occur.
+Each successive coat of oil-based polyurethane finish is applied on top of the previous one, though this fusion between only two coats does not always occur.

 #3: It Will Be Impossible to Remove Brush Marks

 Uneven brush marks are another common problem when you apply polyurethane to a wooden floor.
 That’s why it’s important to search out high-quality foam brushes especially if you want only one coat.
-Cleaning the brush you use for polyurethane application can also help to prevent uneven brush marks.

 The initial and even next layers of polyurethane coatings may show brush strokes from certain products, but the last and final layer typically conceals these imperfections.